 Nissan Navara pick-up review

-The Nissan Navara is a well equipped one-tonne pick-up that’s more refined to drive than most
+The Nissan Navara is a well equipped one-tonne pick-up that offers decent value

-Nissan offers King Cab and Double Cab variants of the Navara (as well as a bare Chassis Cab variant), with the former being better suited to a work life, helped no end by a variety of accessories available from Nissan.
+The Nissan Navara is offered in King Cab and Double Cab body styles, and there are Chassis Cab variants of both with the bed removed so that conversion companies can add bespoke bodywork.
+The King Cab is geared more towards working life, so is only offered in more basic trims, and there are a variety of accessories available from Nissan to make the most of its working ability.
 Trims range from the basic Visia to the plush Tekna, while special edition models are regularly released that offer more kit and better value for buyers taking the plunge.

-Every Navara in the range is powered by a 2.3 dCi diesel engine, and they come with either 161bhp in single turbo guise, or 187bhp for the twin-turbo version.
+Every Navara in the range is powered by a 2.3 dCi diesel, with Visia and Acenta trucks getting a 163PS (161bhp) single turbo version, while N-Connecta, Tekna and N-Guard versions (as well as the special edition variants) use a 190PS (187bhp) twin-turbo diesel.
 The lower powered engine is the only one offered in Chassis and King Cab body styles, while the Double Cab gets both engines.
-In addition, the 161bhp diesel is only offered in the basic Visia and Acenta trims.
-Nissan offers a 2WD King Cab, but the rest of the range gets part-time 4WD that is selectable via a dial on the dashboard.
+Whichever power output you choose, you get a six-speed manual gearbox as standard, while the more powerful diesel is available with a six-speed auto.
+All versions have part-time 4WD with a low-range setting, which is selectable via a rotary dial on the dashboard.

 Car group tests